The vital role of pets in end of life care and planning

 Animal assistance with end-of-life planning

 Animals can also play a role in the practical aspects of end-of-life planning.
-For example, therapy dogs are sometimes present in legal offices or planning sessions to help ease the anxiety that can accompany discussions about wills, advanced directives, and funeral arrangements.6 Their calming presence can make it easier for people to focus on the important decisions at hand, providing emotional support and comfort.
+For example, therapy dogs are sometimes present in legal offices or planning sessions to help ease the anxiety that can accompany discussions about wills, advanced directives, and funeral arrangements.
+Their calming presence can make it easier for people to focus on the important decisions at hand, providing emotional support and comfort.

 Additionally, for those that own animals, it can be hard to think about making arrangements for their pets’ future care, though considering the logistics of this is a crucial aspect of end-of-life planning.
 It is important to recognise that their beloved animal companions will be taken care of, providing significant peace of mind.
 There are also organisations and services that exist to help individuals plan for their pets’ care, ensuring they will be placed in loving homes or cared for according to the owner’s wishes after they have passed.
-To find out more you can visit the Blue Cross website.
+To find out more you can visit The Blue Cross website.

 Losing your pet and grief support